-A similar situation occurred in the Gdańsk Basin in 2018.
-Peak biomass of cyanobacteria (701 $\mu$ g/L) in 2018 was observed on 4 August at the station BMPL1 (Gdańsk Deep).
-In the BSEFS Cyanobacteria biomass from previous years, data from the Gdańsk Basin were not considered separately due to the lack of data from the 1990s meeting the criteria of the methodology (averages of at least three months June-August ), and some of them were combined with the Eastern Gotland Basin data.
-For the first time the Gdańsk Basin is considered in this report based on the available data series from the period 2004-2018 and single years: 2000 and 2002 (Fig. 1 and Fig. 2).
+In the BSEFS Cyanobacteria biomass from previous years, data from the Gdańsk Basin were not considered separately due to the lack of data from the 1990s meeting the criteria of the methodology (averages of at least three months June-August), and some of them were combined with the Eastern Gotland Basin data.
+For the first time the Gdańsk Basin was considered in 2018 BSEFS based on the available data series from the period 2004-2018 and single years: 2000 and 2002 (Fig. 1 and Fig. 2h).
 Data from stations previously included in the Eastern Gotland Basin analysis have now been transferred to the Gdańsk Basin database.
 Cyanobacteria biomass from the stations BMPL1, BMPL5 and BMPL6 (sampled within the Polish National Monitoring Programme governed by the Chief Inspectorate of Environmental Protection, footnote 11) was combined with nearby stations sampled occasionally by NMFRI (footnote 1).
-Long-term mean of cyanobacteria biomass in the Gdańsk Basin is lower than long-term mean for the Gulf of Finland and higher than long-term mean for the Eastern Gotland Basin.
-The single peak values were observed in 2004 (1301 $\mu$ g/L), 2006 (1125 $\mu$ g/L), 2008 (2194 $\mu$ g/L), 2009 (3361 $\mu$ g/L), 2010 (6216 $\mu$ g/L) and 2015 (1090 $\mu$ g/L).
-Among genera observed in that region Aphanizomenon dominated although in some years Nodularia (2008, 2010, 2016) and Dolichospermum (2010) contribution was significant.
+Long-term mean of cyanobacteria biomass in the Gdańsk Basin is lower than for the Gulf of Finland and higher than for the other Baltic Sea areas.
+The single peak values were observed in 2004 (1335 μg/L), 2008 (2408 μg/L), 2009 (4693 μg/L), 2010 (6621 μg/L), 2013 (2989 μ g/L), 2015 (1090 μ g/L) and 2019 (1171 μ g/L).
+Among the genera observed in that region Aphanizomenon dominated although in some years the contribution of Nodularia (2008, 2010, 2016) and Dolichospermum (2010, 2019) was significant.
+As in the case of the Gulf of Riga, no trends in the biomass of diazotrophic cyanobacteria were found in the Gdańsk Basin (Table 1).
+This may be related to a short time series of data (18 years) and a small number of data (n=175) for the Gdansk Basin.